Ballpark Chasers

 Super 8 Toronto

-Ballpark Chasers Tip: although it isn’t the nicest hotel in Toronto, the Renaissance Hotel offers a once in a lifetime chance to sleep in a Major League Baseball stadium!
+Ballpark Chasers Tip: although it isn’t the nicest hotel in Toronto, the Marriott City Centre Hotel offers a once in a lifetime chance to sleep in a Major League Baseball stadium!
 There are over 70 rooms with a field view, so start saving and reserve several months in advance.

 WHERE TO PARK?

 Rogers Centre is located in the heart of downtown Toronto and can be difficult to navigate if you are not familiar with the area.
 The Blue Jays underground parking is the most convenient option.
 Otherwise, garages, paid lots and street parking are readily available in the surrounding city blocks.
-Expect a price range of $10 to $30 for parking, depending on the distance to the stadium.
+Expect a price range of $5 to $30 for parking, depending on the distance to the ballpark.

 WHERE TO EAT?

-Another fun sports hangout is the Armadillo Texas Grille.
-You can’t go wrong if you love large portions, local fans, and great margaritas!
+Another fun sports hangout is The Loose Moose.
+You can’t go wrong if you love large plates, local fans, and great selection of beers on tap.
 Make sure to arrive early on game days as this spot becomes the place to be for Blue Jays fans.
 Our last recommendation for eating outside of the ballpark is Pizza Rustica.
 We were quite surprised to find a local pizza joint in Toronto that could make a great pie and live up to Ballpark Chasers standards.
 Come check them out and decide for yourself.

 WHERE TO BUY TICKETS?

-The Blue Jays were second to last in attendance average during the 2009 season.
-Only the Oakland Coliseum had worse Major League Baseball attendance.
-This is good news for Ballpark Chasers traveling to Rogers Centre.
-Blue Jays tickets are easily available before home games through their box office, located at Gate 9 (Bremner Blvd, just east of Spadina Ave).
-Purchasing tickets from scalpers is another choice and you will find them very visible on all sides of the stadium.
-As long as the Blue Jays are not competing for a playoff spot and the seats are wide open, purchasing tickets from scalpers usually presents a better deal than through the box office.
-Remember, there are dozens of scalpers all competing for your business, so feel free to negotiate!
+The Blue Jays ranked 4th in MLB ballpark attendance during the 2017 season and averaged 80% full.
+Blue Jays tickets are available before home games through their box office, located at Gate 9 (Bremner Blvd, just east of Spadina Ave).
+Purchasing tickets from scalpers is another choice and you will find them very visible on all sides of the ballpark.
+Because Blue Jays tickets are more in demand, Ballpark Chasers recommends pre-purchasing tickets through the Blue Jays ticket office.

 WHEN TO GO?